IngoMeyer441/simple-term-menu/README.md

   -i CURSOR_INDEX, --cursor-index CURSOR_INDEX
-                        initially selected item index -l, --clear-screen    clear the screen before the menu is shown -p PREVIEW_COMMAND, --preview PREVIEW_COMMAND
+                        initially selected item index -l, --clear-screen    clear the screen before the menu is shown -X, --no-clear-menu-on-exit
+                        do not clear the menu on exit -p PREVIEW_COMMAND, --preview PREVIEW_COMMAND
                         Command to generate a preview for the selected menu entry. "{}" can be used as placeholder for the menu